Why Do Cats Bite Each Other’s Necks?

 • Understanding cat social hierarchies and dominance is crucial in comprehending why cats engage in neck biting.

-• Rough play biting and aggressive biting are two distinct behaviors, and it’s important to differentiate between them.
+• Rough play biting and aggressive biting are two different behaviors, and it’s important to differentiate between them.

 • Creating a cat-friendly environment and seeking professional help when needed can help manage and reduce cat-biting behaviors.